TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 - Do any related file hashes appear on VirusTotal?
 NOTE: NEVER submit the actual file, even if there are no matching results for the hash.

+## Investigation
+Collect, validate, and analyze information related to the incident to characterize the perceived threat and to assist in identifying the attack techniques, scope of compromise, root cause(s), and potential business impact.
+Continue to update the ticket with any actions taken and other useful information that may help to better characterize the incident.

+The primary objectives of investigation include:
+- Ensuring the accuracy and completeness of steps taken during investigation.
+- Characterizing and communicating the potential impact to the business.
+- Systematically capturing the methods used in the attack and the security controls that could prevent future occurrences.
+- Determining the present scope of compromise and identifying containment options.
+- Determining options available to eradicate the adversarial presence.
+- Identifying the root cause(s) of the incident through technical analysis.

+The following questions are provided as a starting point for investigation; tailoring is likely required and recommended:
+- What is the earliest observable event relevant to the investigation?
+- What symptoms has the user experienced?
+- What is the current state of the affected system?
+Is it compromised at the user or root/admin level?
+- If policy allows the choice, should the system be isolated or should the team monitor closely?
+  - What is the impact on the mission if the system is isolated from the network immediately?
+    - If a server or appliance is involved, what notable applications/services are installed/running?
+    - If a workstation is involved, how long would it take to restore operations to its user, and how would that downtime affect the business?
+- What surrounding events exist with matching source/destination user/IP addresses?
+- Are there any logs available outside the centralized logging solution that would benefit the investigation?
+- If the system was compromised, what did its most recent vulnerability scan data reveal?
+  - Are there any recent zero-day or otherwise notable vulnerabilities present?
+- What is the hypothesis for what happened?
+What logs will be needed to confirm or deny that hypothesis?

+Unless a suspicion arises early in the investigation of an insider threat, affected users may be asked relevant questions via email or telephone interview depending on the characteristics of the incident.
+Such interview questions and answers shall be recorded in the ticket, even when a verbal interview was conducted.

+When possible, conduct Investigation actions in parallel with containment, eradication, and recovery stages.
+Linear incident response tends to result in a far lengthier and expensive process than is necessary due to prolonging adversarial exposure and impact to confidentiality, integrity, and availability.

 ## Create a Ticket for an Incident
 Create a ticket in [ticket management system] to track all activities.
 Keep the related ticket updated with, at a minimum, an executive summary of ongoing actions and findings.

+## Notify the Appropriate Individuals/Groups/Organizations
+Ensure all communication, files, and information related to an incident are disseminated only on a need-to-know basis.
+Incident details may not be discussed outside of the Incident Response Team, management, and those with a clear need-to-know without previous consent from management.

+- Include [Incident Resposne Team] in all Incident-related correspondence.
+- Emails containing sensitive information must have all recipients verified for authorized access and must be encrypted.
+- Emails containing attachments with sensitive information must be encrypted and sent via [service].
+- Sanitize all files being sent to product vendors by sufficiently anonymizing all hostnames, IP addresses, and user-specific account names.

+[Add Details as to who should be notified under which conditions.]

 ## Create and Fill a Tracking Spreadsheet